-NIGHT FEEDER (1988) Reviews and overview
+NIGHT FEEDER Reviews and overview

 Night Feeder is a 1988 American horror film directed by Jim Whiteaker from a screenplay by Linnea Due and Shelley Singer.

 Fear chokes the free-wheeling underbelly of San Francisco’s punk scene as a killer stalks the night to feed an unspeakable appetite.
-Community suspicion focuses on Disease, a new wave band (played by real-life band The Nuns) that is tainted by groupie deaths allegedly induced by the drug DZS, and on “The Creeper” a misshapen outcast from the bowels of the city.
+Community suspicion focuses on Disease, a new wave band (played by the real-life band The Nuns) that is tainted by groupie deaths allegedly induced by the drug DZS, and on “The Creeper” a misshapen outcast from the bowels of the city.

 A writer probes the gruesome murders and the story hits close to home, as the web of death devours neighbours, friends, and lovers…

-Low budget shot-on-video production Night Feeder was only apparently available anywhere in the world on a Polish Delta Video Distribution VHS release until Bleeding Skull!
+Low-budget shot-on-video production Night Feeder was only apparently available anywhere in the world on a Polish Delta Video Distribution VHS release until Bleeding Skull!
 Video released it on DVD in 2017.

 Reviews: